 The facility and all its systems are continuously monitored by plant operators 365 days a year.
 All operators are licensed by the State of Connecticut.
 Groton Utilities' Wastewater Treatment Plant is rated as a Class IV, the highest grade for State standards.
 A staff of five operators and one Chief Plant Operator run the facility.

-The wastewater treatment facility has received several awards by DEP & EPA for operations and maintenance, as well as Operator of the Year.
+The wastewater treatment facility has received several awards from DEP and EPA for operations and maintenance, as well as Operator of the Year.
 The facility has also hosted students from a local technical school for summer internships several times over recent years.